Gautambnsl/StarkCash/README.md

-## StarkCash💰 - This Project is built during Starknet Hacker House Istanbul 2023.
+## StarkCash💰 - A mixer protocol "Elevating Privacy, Empowering Transactions in the Decentralized Realm.
+This Project is made with ❤️ during Starknet Hacker House Istanbul 2023.

 ## Overview